Arbor Garden Centre and Nursery

 Haskap berry bush

-Native across North America, the blueberry (Vaccinium) is a versatile, keystone ecological shrub that thrives in USDA hardiness zones 3–8.
+Native across North America, the blueberry (Vaccinium spp.) is a versatile, keystone ecological shrub that thrives in USDA hardiness zones 3–8.
 To achieve its maximum potential size of 1 to 8 feet depending on the variety, it requires acidic, well-drained soil and full sun.
 This plant provides immense ecological value, acting as a crucial nectar source for early-season pollinators like native bees and bumblebees, while its bell-shaped flowers and foliage host dozens of caterpillar species.
 Requiring cross-pollination for peak yields, this hardy grower rewards your garden with incredibly juicy, sweet, and antioxidant-rich fruit that is highly sought after by local wildlife and humans alike.

 💮 Pale pink bell-shaped flowers in May